Elizabeth Edwards: Illness and death

 On December 6, 2010, Edwards' family announced that she had stopped cancer treatment after her doctors informed her that further treatment would be unproductive, because the cancer had metastasized to her liver.
 She had been advised she had several weeks to live.
 Her family members, including her estranged husband John, were with her.
 She posted her last message on Facebook:

 Edwards died the next day of metastatic breast cancer at home in Chapel Hill; she was 61 years old.
 Her funeral, held at Edenton Street United Methodist Church in Raleigh, was open to the public and was attended by over 1,200 people, including North Carolina Governor Beverly Perdue, Senators John Kerry and Kay Hagan, and Victoria Reggie Kennedy.
 Threats of protests by the anti-gay coalition led by Westboro Baptist Church attracted at least 300 local Raleigh residents prepared to counterprotest in support of the Edwards family, but only five Westboro protesters showed up and were kept blocks away.
 Elizabeth Edwards' marble monument was created by sculptor Robert Mihaly.
-She was interred with her son Wade in Oakwood Cemetery in Raleigh, North Carolina.
+She is interred with her son Wade in Oakwood Cemetery in Raleigh, North Carolina.